-Pediatric Pulmonologists in Boca Raton, South Miami & West Pam Beach, FL
+Pediatric Pulmonologists in Naples, Miami, & West Palm Beach, FL

 The pediatric pulmonologists of KIDZ Medical Services offer comprehensive clinical services for the diagnosis and treatment of pulmonary (lung) conditions and diseases in newborn babies, children, teens, and young adults.

 Our board-certified pediatric pulmonologists have highly specialized training and unparalleled expertise in treating pulmonary disorders in children.

 Many of these conditions are characterized by a chronic cough or difficulty breathing.
 Modern medical equipment and technologies are used to provide integrated individualized pediatric pulmonary medical care.

 We work with neonatologists, pediatricians and other specialists as a team to provide excellent, personalized patient care.
 Our services include:

 - Influenza, pneumonia, and pertussis (Tdap) vaccines for patients and their families

 - Flexible bronchoscopy in multiple South Florida hospitals

 - Pulmonary function testing (PFT) in the office and sophisticated PFTs at several South Florida hospitals that have specially trained respiratory therapists